Try free for 30 days

 Not for me

 I am sure people will disagree with me on this, But I really didn't find this book enjoyable.
-While the narrator does a good job, it is incredibly sycophantic.
+While the narrator does a good job and the book is well researched, it is also incredibly sycophantic.
 There is nothing even remotely analytical about Macarthur, which is unusual given that he has been involved in such varied controversies.
 As far as the writer is concerned, Macarthur is a virtual God who has never done anything wrong at any stage of his life.
-He is pretty much perfect.
-In the authors opinion he pretty much farts Chanel number five and he sweats Brut 33.
 While the book may be appealing for Americans, I wouldn't suggest it for people from other countries, particularly those who have ever served.
-In many instances, Macarthur is presented as someone who is incredibly entitled and able to get with more than he should.
+In many instances, Macarthur is presented as someone who is incredibly entitled and able to get away with more than he should.
 There are better books out there.

 Something went wrong.
 Please try again in a few minutes.